-- 5) In a Microsoft Windows 3.1 environment, set the communication parameters using the Terminal function of Windows. - From Window's Program Manager Main Menu, select Terminal - From the Terminal menu, select Settings - From the Settings menu, select Terminal Emulation - Set the emulation to TTY (generic) - From the Settings menu, select Terminal Preferences and select the following: Terminal Modes: Line Wrap, Local Echo, Sound CR /LF: Inbound, Outbound Columns: 80 - From the Settings menu, select Communications - Select the COM port and set communication parameters as shown in Step 2, including no flow control - 6) To verify that the scanner and the PC are communicating properly, send the following command from your PC keyboard to activate the scanner's buzzer.
+- 5) In a Microsoft Windows 3.1 environment, set the communication parameters using the Terminal function of Windows. - From Window's Program Manager Main Menu, select Terminal - From the Terminal menu, select Settings - From the Settings menu, select Terminal Emulation - Set the emulation to TTY (generic) - From the Settings menu, select Terminal Preferences and select the following:

+Terminal Modes: Line Wrap / Local Echo / Sound CR /LF: Inbound, Outbound Columns: 80

+- From the Settings menu, select Communications. - Select the COM port and set communication parameters as shown in Step 2, including no flow control. - 6) To verify that the scanner and the PC are communicating properly, send the following command from your PC keyboard to activate the scanner's buzzer.

 Send the command: <Escape> V5 <Carriage Return>

-Note: Be sure to use capital letters, e.g. "V5", not "v5".
+Note: Be sure to use capital letters (e.g. "V5", not "v5").

 The buzzer should sound, indicating that good communications have been established.

-7) A red scanning light should be visible.
-If it is not visible, the scanner may be in a mode that requires a "Trigger" Command from the PC to activate it.
-You can exit that mode by sending the following command from your PC keyboard:
+7) A red laser light should be visible.
+Do not stare into the laser light.
+If the light is not visible, the scanner may be waiting for a Trigger Command from the host to activate it.
+Send the following computer command to place the scanner into the "Triggered Disabled" mode:

-<Escape> S7 <Carriage Return>
+<ESC> S7 <CR>

-In this "Trigger Disabled" mode, the red scanner light is always illuminated.
-You are now ready to scan bar codes.
+In this "Triggered Disabled" mode, the red laser light is always illuminated.
+You are now ready to scan barcodes.

-8) Position the red light of the scanner over the bar code symbol to be read.
+8) Position the red laser light of the scanner over the bar code symbol to be read.
 When the bar code symbol is decoded, the scanner will beep and transmit the data to the screen of your PC.
-You may have to move the scanner closer or farther away from the bar code symbol in order to locate the best reading distance.
+You may have to move the scanner closer or farther away from the bar code symbol in order to locate the best distance for reading.

-This Quick Start-Up procedure will get you started.
+This Quick Start-Up procedure will get you started reading bar code symbols.
 However, in order to best understand the full capabilities of this scanner, you should read the complete manual.